US STOCKS-Wall St tumbles on global slowdown concern; Disney slumps

 The Dow Jones industrial average fell 358.04 points, or 2.06 percent, to 16,990.69, the S&P 500 lost 43.88 points, or 2.11 percent, to 2,035.73 and the Nasdaq Composite dropped 141.56 points, or 2.82 percent, to 4,877.49.

-The drops in the S&P 500 and Dow were the largest daily percentage declines since Feb.
-3, 2014, while the Nasdaq fell the most since April 10, 2014.
+The S&P 500 and Dow posted their largest daily percentage drops since Feb.
+3, 2014, while the Nasdaq had its biggest loss since April 10, 2014.

 The S&P 500 is now down 1.1 percent year-to-date.
-It also traded below its 200-day moving average for the full session, for the first time since last October.
+It also traded below its 200-day moving average for the full session, something not seen since last October.

 At its session low on Thursday, the S&P 500 was down 4.6 percent from its record intraday high set in late May.